tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =
 * Add OsmAnd live tracking support.
+* Fix buggy timezone offset calculation, that would break during DST

 = v1.3 =
 * Fix a grave bug, that made Trackserver usable ONLY on WP installs using